BruceEckel/ThinkingInPython/Markdown/14_The_Pattern_Concept.md

     the important issue is to acknowledge it and control it, to say "coupling can cause problems" and to compensate for those problems with a well-considered design or pattern.
--   `Subtraction`: a design is finished when you cannot take anything else away .
+-   `Subtraction`: a design is finished when you cannot take anything else away^[This idea is generally attributed to Antoine de St. Exupery from *The Little Prince*: "La perfection est atteinte non quand il ne reste rien à ajouter, mais quand il ne reste rien à enlever," or: "perfection is reached not when there's nothing left to add, but when there's nothing left to remove".].
--   `Simplicity before generality`.
-(A variation of *Occam's Razor*, which says "the simplest solution is the best").
+-   `Simplicity before generality`^[From an email from Kevlin Henney.].
+    (A variation of *Occam's Razor*,
+    which says "the simplest solution is the best").
 A common problem we find in frameworks is that they are designed to be general purpose without reference to actual systems.
 This leads to a dizzying array